Mayasura

 Maya (मय) or Mayāsura (मयासुर), also called Maya Danava, is a figure in Hindu history, described as the king of the Danavas, a race of beings descending from Kashyapa and his wife Danu.
 He is known for his architectural expertise, credited with creating the Mayasabha (Hall of Illusions) for the Pandavas and Tripura (Three cities) for the sons of Tarakasura.
 In the Ramayana, he is mentioned as the father-in-law of Ravana.
 He is presented as an architect of Maya (the illusory material reality).
 In the Surya Siddhanta 1.02, Mayāsura is described as a Daitya who received divine astronomical knowledge from the Sun God sometime around the end of Satya Yuga.

 In the Mahabharata

 Mayasura is mentioned to be a son of the sage Kashyapa and his wife Danu.

-Mayasura had befriended a Nāga named Takshaka and lived with him in the area of Khandavaprastha along with his family and friends, but when the Pandavas came there after the partition of Hastinapura, Arjuna burnt the entire forest, forcing Takshaka to flee and killing everyone else.
+Mayasura had befriended a Nāga named Takshaka and lived with him in the area of Khandavaprastha along with his family and friends.
+After the partition of Hastinapura, the Pandavas had come to live there and established Indraprastha.
+Later, the god Agni, with the help of Arjuna and Krishna, burnt the entire forest, killing most living beings in it and forcing Takshaka to flee.
 This made Mayasura decide to surrender to the Pandavas.
 Krishna was ready to forgive him and in return, Mayasura built a grand palace named Mayasabha, where the Pandavas would perform the Rajasuya Yagna.

-Mayasura also offers him gifts like a bow, a sword etc. He gives a mace to Arjuna's brother Bhima named Vrkodara.
+Mayasura also offered him gifts like a bow, a sword etc. He gives a mace to Arjuna's brother Bhima named Vrkodara.
 In some versions of the Mahabharata he also gives Arjuna the Gandiva bow.